neefmadeit/CSN150-Cybersecurity-Projects/Final-Project.md

 ## Steps I followed
 1. Installed the Ubuntu VM
-2. Update Ubuntu using the follwing command in terminal - sudo apt update && sudo apt upgrade -y
+2. Updated Ubuntu using the follwing command in terminal - sudo apt update && sudo apt upgrade -y
+3. Installed the curl package using the follwing command in terminal - sudo apt install curl
-3. Installed Wazuh using the follwing command in terminal - curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
+4. Installed Wazuh Sever using the follwing command in terminal - curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh
+5. Part 2 of installation by using the follwing command in terminal - sudo bash-wazuh-install.sh -a
-4. Verified that the Wazuh sever is working
+6. Verified that the Wazuh sever is working by logging in the web dasboard
-5. Downloaded and installed the Wazuh agent on two Linux VMs
+7. Downloaded and installed the Wazuh agent on two Linux VMs
-6. Verifed that the agents are working
+8. Verifed that the agents are working

 ## Problems / Solutions